 If you think in terms of chakras, or energy systems in the body or connected with the body, there is the first, second, third, fourth, fifth, sixth and seventh, which are called the muladhara, sradhishthana, manipura, anahata, vishuddha, anja, and sahasrara.
 The first one is in the bottom of the spine, the second is sort of below the navel, the third is at the navel, the fourth is in the heart region, the fifth is at the throat, the sixth is between the eyebrows, the seventh is on the top of the head.
 These don’t necessarily have any physiological correlates.
 They’re just psychic localizations of psychic energy, let’s put it that way, in this Hindu system, a Sanskrit, Hindu system I was talking about.
 Now, instead of doing an MMPI or a Rorschach you could also do a chakra chart, just like you could do an astrological chart.
 And these all tell you certain things.
 An astrological chart is like an MMPI one level back in abstraction.
 In the same way, a chakra chart tells, in a way, where the energy is fixed or localized in a person, where it’s stuck.

 For most people in the Western universe, in fact most people in the world, almost all of the energy is located either in the first, second, or third chakras.
 The first chakra can be characterized crudely as being connected with survival and the survival of the individual as a separate being.
 It’s like we’re in the jungle and there’s one piece of meat and who’s going to get it, you or me?
 It’s a survival-of-the-fittest type model.
 It’s a Darwinian assumption about the motivations of beings.
 When you’re at that chakra, your motivation is to protect yourself as a separate being, your separateness.
-You can think of that as darkest Africa.
 And the channel up which this is all going is called the Sushumna – think of it as a big river.
 You go in the river from Africa and the next stop is like the Riviera.
 See, you’ve got your security under control and now you start to go into sensual gratification and sexual desires and reproduction.
 You can’t be busy reproducing if you’re protecting your life, but the minute your life’s protected a little bit, then you can concern yourself with the next matter, which is reproducing the species.
 So the second chakra is primarily concerned with sexual actions, reactions, and so on – at the reproduction level.
 Procreative.
 Sex.